winterpi/winterpi.github.io/README.md

 - 👋 Hi, I'm Bingfeng Pi, my English name is Winter.
 I like this name:)
 - 👀 I have 6+ years experience with Blockchain.
 I'm interested in blockchain & distributed netowrk related technologies & projects, such as [Hyperledger Fabric](https://github.com/hyperledger/fabric), [Hyperledger Indy](https://github.com/hyperledger/indy-node), [Hyperledger Firefly](https://github.com/hyperledger/firefly), IPFS etc.
 - You can get to know more about me with [my blogs](https://www.jianshu.com/u/e9bee1674dac).
+- If you're intrested with me, please contact me with pi.bingfeng at gmail.com

 ### Current learning